Thambidurai95/Final_Project-Retail_Sales_Analytics_Using_Excel_SQL_PowerBI_Python_and_Machine_Learning/README.md

 **9) Sort and Filter for Outliers**

-    Created filter option and highlighted the products with very high price of above 10000/- using conditional formatting
+    Created filter option and highlighted the products with the very high price of above 10000/- and low price below 200/- using conditional formatting

 **10) Prepare Final CSVs**